 Best neighbourhood for families: The Beaches

-The Beaches is well-known for having tons of families and older people because of how peaceful the neighbourhood is.
-The Beaches is aptly named as the lakefront in the neighbourhood is split into four different beaches: Woodbine Beach, Kew Beach, Scarboro Beach, and Balmy Beach.
-These beaches are a bit nicer than the ones downtown and thus an excellent place for a family.
+The Beaches neighbourhood is well-known for having tons of families and older people because of how peaceful the neighbourhood is.
+The Beaches are aptly named as the lakefront in the neighbourhood is split into four different beaches: Woodbine Beach, Kew Beach, Scarboro Beach, and Balmy Beach.
+These beaches are a bit nicer than the ones in the downtown area and thus an excellent place for a family.

 As the neighbourhood is a bit further out, rent tends to be cheaper, and Downtown Toronto is still easily accessible by streetcar.
 There are many different types of properties available at The Beaches.
 Whether you’re looking for a Victorian home, new home, condo, or apartment, you can find it in The Beaches!